Semi Variable Costs Definition

 Semi-Variable Cost Example 2

 Here is an example of a slightly different type of semi variable cost.
-Let’s say a manufacturing company has an electric bill that uses semi variable cost, including a fixed cost component and a variable cost component.
+For example, let’s say a manufacturing company has an electric bill that uses semi variable cost, including a fixed cost component and a variable cost component.

-The electric company charges the manufacturing company a flat monthly rate of $300 dollars per month for basic electricity service, and then charges $0.015 per kilowatt hour (kwh).
+The electric company charges the manufacturing company a flat monthly rate of $300 dollars per month for basic electricity service.
+Then they charge $0.015 per kilowatt hour (kwh).
 In this example, the flat rate of $300 dollars per month is the fixed cost component.
-And the $0.015 per kwh is the variable cost component.
+And the variable cost component is $0.015 per kwh.

 Barfield, Jesse T., Michael R. Kinney, Cecily A. Raiborn.
 “Cost Accounting Traditions and Innovations,” West Publishing Company, St. Paul, MN, 1994.